Hasbula-tech/Projekt-StayFlex/Funrest/xampp/readme_en.txt

 * MYSQL NOTES:

 (1) The MySQL server can be started by double-clicking (executing) mysql_start.bat.
-This file can be found in the same folder you installed XAMPP in, most likely this will be C:\xampp\.
+This file can be found in the same folder you installed XAMPP in, most likely this will be "C:\Users\Daniel_Knoll\Documents\Repos\Projekt-StayFlex\Funrest\xampp\.
 The exact path to this file is X:\xampp\mysql_start.bat, where "X" indicates the letter of the drive you unpacked XAMPP into.
 This batch file starts the MySQL server in console mode.
 The first intialization might take a few minutes.
 Do not close the DOS window or you'll crash the server!
 To stop the server, please use mysql_stop.bat, which is located in the same directory.
 Or use the fine XAMPP Control Panel with double-click on "xampp-control.exe" for all these things!